 - You are a charitable organisation which has a clear track record in delivering a range of charitable, voluntary and community activities where Norfolk is the primary area of benefit.

 - You can highlight how you are reaching or plan to reach young people who would otherwise be missing out on the opportunity.
-Priority will go to projects seeking to widen participation for communities experiencing inequalities, such as young people with Special Educational Needs and Disabilities (SEND), living in communities with high levels of poverty, young carers, young people in care or who are care experienced.

 - You embody the ‘Spirit of the Superhero’: teamwork, communication, respecting your environment, embracing inclusivity, rising to challenges and building resilience.